mglerner/ScienceAndPseudoscience/README.md

 [HowToWin]: http://www.amazon.com/EPZ-How-Win-Every-Argument/dp/0826498949 "EPZ How to Win Every Argument: The Use and Abuse of Logic"

 [HowToThink]: http://www.amazon.com/How-Think-About-Weird-Things/dp/007353577X/ref=sr_1_2?ie=UTF8&qid=1429728270&sr=8-2&keywords=How+to+Think+about+Weird+Things "How to Think About Weird Things"

+[HowNotToBeWrong]: http://www.amazon.com/How-Not-Be-Wrong-Mathematical/dp/1594205221 "How Not to Be Wrong: The Power of Mathematical Thinking"

 ## From Alan